ashleycvirga/Election_Analysis/README.md

 ## Summary
 The analysis of the election shows that:

--There were 369,711 votes cast in the election.
+- There were 369,711 votes cast in the election.

 - The candidates were:

-  -- Charles Casper Stockham
+  - Charles Casper Stockham
-  -- Diana DeGette
+  - Diana DeGette
-  -- Raymon Anthony Doane
+  - Raymon Anthony Doane

--The Candidate results were:
+- The Candidate results were:

-  -- Charles Casper Stockham received 23.0% of the vote and 85,213 votes.
+  - Charles Casper Stockham received 23.0% of the vote and 85,213 votes.
-  -- Diana DeGette received 73.8% of the vote and 272,892 votes.
+  - Diana DeGette received 73.8% of the vote and 272,892 votes.
-  -- Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.
+  - Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.

--The winner of the election was:
+- The winner of the election was:

-  -- Diana DeGette, who received 73.8% of the vote and 272,892 votes.
+  - Diana DeGette, who received 73.8% of the vote and 272,892 votes.

 ## Challenge Overview
-For this challege, the goal was to determine the answers to the following questions:
+For this challenge, the goal was to determine the answers to the following questions:

 1. Get a complete list of counties that participated in these particular election results.
 2. Calculate the total number of votes from each county.